-The AAP licence is a quality standard on an organisation's programme meeting the programme and sectional requirements of the DofE.
+AAPs come in all different shapes and sizes; they may be commercial organisations, not for profit organisations or charities, they may also operate on a local, national or international scale.
+The AAP licence is a quality standard on an organisation's activity meeting the programme and sectional requirements of the DofE.

-Look out for the AAP logo which identifies an organisation as one for our Approved Activity Providers.
+The AAP logo identifies an organisation as one for our Approved Activity Providers.
 If an organisation is not listed on our website then they are not an AAP.

 Who can deliver DofE expeditions?